 At the 2014 AAIC conference, Lilly reported that a randomized preclinical study of combination therapy with LY3002813 and the BACE inhibitor LY2811376 cleared more than 80 percent of amyloid from the brains of PDAPP-transgenic mice, compared to about 50 percent clearance each for the respective monotherapies.
 Neuropathology studies showed that LY3002813 removed both cored and diffuse plaques (see Jul 2014 conference news).

-In May 2013, Lilly started a Phase 1 study in 100 people with mild cognitive impairment due to Alzheimer's disease, or mild Alzheimer's disease, in the United States and Japan.
+In May 2013 to August 2016, Lilly ran a Phase 1 study in 100 people with mild cognitive impairment due to Alzheimer's disease, or mild Alzheimer's disease, in the U.S. and Japan.
 Participants had to have a positive amyloid PET scan.
-This seven-arm study evaluates five intravenous doses, from 0.1 mg/kg to 10 mg/kg, infused monthly up to four times, and a single subcutaneous injection against placebo for safety, pharmacokinetics, and pharmacodynamics.
-It was originally listed to run until 2015 but has been extended to January 2017.
-At the 2016 AAIC conference in Toronto, Lilly scientists presented results from 49 patients, average age 74, who had completed the trial.
+This seven-arm study evaluated five intravenous doses from 0.1 mg/kg to 10 mg/kg, infused monthly up to four times, and a single subcutaneous injection against placebo for safety, pharmacokinetics, and pharmacodynamics.
+At the 2016 AAIC conference in Toronto, Lilly presented results from 49 patients, average age 74, who had completed the trial.
 Thirty-seven volunteers received a single initial dose, 12 placebo.
 After adverse event monitoring, they received up to four additional monthly infusions of the same dose; people in the 0.1mg/kg cohort subsequently received 0.3mg/kg.
 The highest dose was reported to reduce plaque load in the brain, though that group had but six participants.
 Overall, their mean florbetapir SUVR fell from 1.65 at baseline by 0.26 over seven months, corresponding to a 40 percent reduction.
 No cases of ARIA were seen in this small trial, but there were two asymptomatic cases of ARIA-H. The antibody was reported to be strongly immunogenic.
-In the multiple-dose phase, six of the 37 patients had an infusion reaction with chills, flushing, dizziness, rash, and fever, and anti-drug antibodies in plasma (see Aug 2016 conference news).
+In the multiple-dose phase, six of the 37 patients had an infusion reaction with chills, flushing, dizziness, rash, and fever, and anti-drug antibodies in plasma (see Aug 2016 conference news; Irizarry et al. 2016).

 For all trials of this antibody, see clinicaltrials.gov.